Negotiating New or Amending a CSA

 • Restore genuine competitive tension between dealers

-But this value is not automatically realised.
-It must be identified, quantified and negotiated.
+However, this value is not automatically realised.
+It must be explicitly identified, quantified, and negotiated.

-We advise clients on how to do exactly that, drawing on direct experience from negotiating hundreds of CSAs from the dealer side, including XVA releases in excess of $50m.
+We advise clients on how to do exactly that, drawing on direct experience negotiating CSAs from the dealer side, including negotiations that have released more than $50m of XVA.

 The Structural Problem

-• Those costs are passed through in pricing with discipline
+Those costs are passed through into pricing with discipline and consistency.

-• The release of those costs is not systematically returned to the client
+The release of those same costs, however, is not systematically returned to the client.

 • Downside is transferred efficiently